StratusLab/documentation/users-tutorial/src/main/markdown/04-vm-lifecycle.md

 ## Deploy

-[Configure][user-client-config] Cloud endpoint and credentials in the configuration file (default: `$HOME/.stratuslab/stratuslab-user.cfg`).
+Make sur your Cloud endpoint and credentials are configured in the configuration file (default: `$HOME/.stratuslab/stratuslab-user.cfg`).

 Search for an image in [StratusLab Marketplace][marketplace] and copy